okaiso-uc/waph-okaiso/labs/lab0/README.md

   - go to SSH and GPG Keys
   - Add the New SSH Key

-In this Lab, I cloned my Remote Repository by using the "$git clone <URL>" command
+In this Lab, I cloned my Remote Repository by using the "$git clone (URL)" command I also had to configure git information before i could syncronize my code:
+ -$git config --global user.name "your-email"
+ -$git config --global user.name"Your Name"